Living in Sullivan Heights, Surrey BC: Everything You Need to Know

 Lifestyle, Shopping, & Amenities

 Sullivan Square at 152 St & 60 Ave is the everyday commercial anchor: Save-On, Shoppers, restaurants, banks, & professional services.
 The cluster is small & community-oriented, & it functions as the daily-life hub for much of Sullivan.
+Walkability is not uniform across Sullivan though.
+Some pockets are genuinely pedestrian friendly and you can cover your daily errands on foot, while others put you right back in the car, so it depends which part of the neighbourhood you land in.
 Newton Town Centre at 72 Ave & King George is 5 to 8 minutes west for full Walmart & big-box.
 For dining, Sullivan Square covers casual restaurants, & 72 Ave & 64 Ave 5 minutes west offers a strong concentration of South Asian dining.
+Across Sullivan and the streets right around it you will also find casual cafes, a few trendier spots, and some genuinely upscale restaurants, running from South Asian and East Asian through to European and traditional North American menus.

 Outdoors & Recreation

 The neighbourhood's feel is suburban-quiet during the week, family-active on weekends, with school sport schedules & community events at Goldstone Park driving most weekend rotation.
+Go talk to the people who actually live here and most of them will describe Sullivan as safe, friendly, and welcoming.
 For weekend & cultural anchors, Cloverdale Town Centre at 176 St & 56 Ave is an 8 to 10-minute drive east for the historic walkable downtown, the Cloverdale Athletic Park, & seasonal events like the Cloverdale Rodeo.
+You do not have to leave the neighbourhood for all of it though.
+The Bell Performing Arts Centre sits right inside Sullivan and runs concerts, performances, and cultural events through the year.
 Mud Bay Park & the Boundary Bay dyke on the southern edge give regional waterfront-trail access.

 What Works & What Doesn't